-Free Online File Converter - Images, Audio, Video, Data
+Free Online File Converter & Video Compressor - Images, Audio, Video, Data

-Convert files between formats entirely in your browser.
-Images (PNG, JPEG, WebP, BMP, SVG), audio (WAV, MP3, FLAC, OGG, AAC, Opus, M4A, AIFF), video (MP4, WebM, MOV, MKV, MPEG-TS, GIF), and data (JSON, CSV, XML, YAML, TOML, INI, TSV, SQL).
+Convert and compress files between formats entirely in your browser.
+Images (PNG, JPEG, WebP, BMP, SVG), audio (WAV, MP3, FLAC, OGG, AAC, Opus, M4A, AIFF), video (MP4, WebM, MOV, MKV, MPEG-TS, GIF) with compression controls.
 Batch support, no file size limits, completely private.

 Runs in your browser.
 No data leaves your device.